 - Let excess marinade drain off the skewers before placing them on the grates.
 Some is ok to get good caramelization but too much can cause the grill to flare up.

-What else to Serve
+What to Serve with Kabobs

-Grilled Shrimp and Chicken Skewers with Honey Sesame Glaze
+Grilled Shrimp and Chicken Skewers with Vegetables

 - ⅓ cup honey